mshojaei77/NLP-Journey/ch1/nlp-intro.md

 - **Lemmatization:** Converting words to their base or dictionary form.
 For example, "ran" becomes "run."
 - **Morphological Parsing:** Breaking down complex words into their constituent morphemes to understand their meaning.
 For instance, "unhappiness" is parsed as "un-" + "happy" + "-ness," indicating a state of not being happy.

-In computational linguistics, morphological analysis is vital for handling languages with rich inflectional morphology, such as Finnish or Turkish, where a single word can convey a wealth of grammatical information.
+In computational linguistics, morphological analysis is vital for handling languages with rich inflectional morphology, such as **Persian** or **Turkish**, where a single word can convey a wealth of grammatical information.

 ### **Syntax: The Structure of Sentences**